Waikato/kiwiwords/docs/rmt_corpus.md

 If you use the RMT corpus, please cite the following paper:
 - 'Building a Corpus of Māori Language Tweets' by Trye et al. (full reference coming soon!).

-The information on this page was last checked in April 2021.
-Please let us know if you notice any errors in the code and/or instructions.
-As of 12 April 2021, 72,575 tweets (**91.85%** of the RMT Corpus) could be successfully downloaded from Twitter.

 ### Team

 - [David Trye](https://www.cs.waikato.ac.nz/~dgt12/)